Updated: Sep 29

 How might I be exposed to endocrine disruptors?

-Endocrine disruptors are commonly found in food packaging such as plastic food packaging, clingwrap, water bottles, in the lining of canned foods, cosmetics, household cleaning products, some medications, gardening pesticides, and children’s toys.
-When heated e.g. microwaving food in plastic or putting very hot food straight into plastic containers, the plastics become softer and endocrine disruptors may leach into the food we eat.
-The softer the plastic the greater the use of plastic-softening chemicals.
+Endocrine disruptors are commonly found in food packaging such as plastic food packaging, cling wrap, water bottles, in the lining of canned foods, cosmetics, household cleaning products, some medications, gardening pesticides, children’s toys, and shopping receipts (a non-exhaustive list).
+When heated e.g. microwaving food in plastic or putting very hot food straight into plastic containers, the plastics become softer and endocrine disruptors may leach into the food we eat, and the softer the plastic the greater the use of plastic-softening chemicals.

 Examples of endocrine disruptors and where they can be found: